 Another way to sample authentic Tahitian cuisine is to attend a Tahitian feast called a tamaaraa.
 At the feast, visitors will be greeted by traditional Polynesian singing, dancing, and celebrating.
 Native Tahitian dishes of fish, roasted pork, and chicken are cooked in an underground oven called ahimaa and are served to hungry visitors as a sample of classic Tahitian cuisine.

 Visitors to Tahiti will receive a final taste of Tahitian tradition as the tamaaraa concludes with a full Polynesian show complete with traditional costumes and dancing.

-The traditional beer of Tahiti is Hinano lager, brewed since 1955, it is available on tap and in bottles and cans.
+The traditional beer of Tahiti is Hinano lager, brewed in 1955, it is available on tap and in bottles and cans.
 It is considered to be very crisp and refreshing.
 Another popular beer is Tabu - a Tahitian pale lager.
 Rum is popular and Moorea is home to the Pineapple Factory and Fruit Juice Distillery which produces fruit-infused rums with flavours like pineapple, coconut, and ginger.